stolostron/application-ui/tests/cypress/README.md

    - `export CYPRESS_OC_CLUSTER_PASS=xxxxxxxxx`
 2. From the application-ui/tests directory, run `npx cypress open`

+#### Cleaning deployed app resources on target clusters

+You will need to provide the kubeconfig for the target clusters and place them under config/import-kubeconfig.
+If provided, the app resources will be cleaned on the target cluster.

+The default mode will not clean resources on any imported clusters, you will have to provide the kubeconfig if you want to clean the resources

 #### Running Cypress tests on a local environment

 The environment variables are similar to running on the live cluster, however in order to run Cypress tests on a local environment,